amitkryadavsachin/Design-Pattern/README.md

 - **Example Execution**:
   The `SingletonRunner` demonstrates the Singleton pattern in action by verifying that two instances point to the same object.

+## **1 Factory Pattern**
+### **What is the Factory Pattern??**
+The Factory Pattern is a creational design pattern that provides an interface for creating objects but allows subclasses to decide which class to instantiate.
+This pattern helps decouple the client code from the object creation logic.

+### **Use Cases**
+When the exact type of the object isn't known until runtime.
+To reduce complexity and dependency in object creation.
+For managing groups of related objects.
+Code Overview
+Interface: Shape

+Represents a common type for all shapes.
+Concrete Classes: Circle, Rectangle, Square

+Specific implementations of the Shape interface.
+Factory Class: ShapeFactory

+Provides a method to create objects based on input parameters.
+Runner Class: FactoryPatternRunner

+Demonstrates how the factory simplifies object creation and maintains flexibility.